-Wolverhampton Wanderers v Gillingham
+Winning start for Lopetegui as Wolves beat Gillingham

 Post update

 Attempt missed.
-Joseph Hodge (Wolverhampton Wanderers) header from very close range is close, but misses to the right.
-Assisted by Gonçalo Guedes with a cross.
+Scott Kashket (Gillingham) left footed shot from the centre of the box is high and wide to the right.
+Assisted by Ben Reeves with a cross.

 Post update